 Humming “Jingle Bells,” he ignored his mother’s calls to water the tree and take his slippers to his room.
 The shiny packages underneath the tree were of higher importance.
-He shook the ones with his name on them once more to be certain that what was inside was not clothes or something else soft and ostensibly not fun.
+He shook the ones with his name on them once more to be certain that what was inside each was not clothes or something else soft and presumably unexciting.
 To his satisfaction they jingled all the way like toy-stuffed box bells.

-“Do we need to practice your lines for the Christmas service tonight?” his father asked as he stepped up from out of his pine-paneled den in a cloud of pipe smoke, the radio’s Dickens performance completed—Tiny Tim’s fragile voice exalting “God bless Us, Everyone!” still ringing in his ear.
+“Do we need to practice your lines for the Christmas service tonight?” his father asked as he stepped out of his pine-paneled den in a cloud of pipe smoke, the radio’s Dickens performance completed—Tiny Tim’s fragile voice exalting “God bless Us, Everyone!” still echoing in his ear.

 “No,” Mikey said confidently.